 Camp Appalachia is a yearlong camp whose target camper is a child between the ages of 7 and 17 and is at a high risk for destructive life choices.
-We will be providing a little to no cost resident camp experience to kids who are directly affected by the opioid epidemic, kids in the foster care system, and kids who have one or more parents incarcerated.
-We currently have a summer day camp, but we are in the process of bringing our ten residential cabins up to code so that we can be a resident camp as well.
-We operate 12 months per year with our focus being opioid prevention, outdoor education, leadership, and resiliency building.
+We currently have summer day camp available and are in the process of bringing our ten residential cabins up to code so that we can be a resident camp as well.
+We will be providing a little to no cost resident camp experience to children who are directly affected by the opioid epidemic, are in the foster care system, or who have one or more parents incarcerated.
+We operate year-round with our focus being opioid prevention, outdoor education, leadership, and resiliency building.

-To address the substance abuse prevention and learning the skill of resiliency as two areas where the kids in our community need help.
-We have partnered with Bill Odell and the Putnam Wellness Coalition to provide the substance abuse prevention portion of our programming.
-We have also partnered with West Virginia State University and their Health and Human Performance department to make our programs dynamic and full of impact.
-Our counselors and staff are trained to provide trauma informed care.
 We have targeted Kanawha, Putnam, Lincoln, Jackson, and Cabell counties as our primary areas of focus.

+To address the substance abuse prevention aspect of our mission, we are partnered with Bill Odell and the Putnam Wellness Coalition to provide the substance abuse prevention portion of our programming and with West Virginia State University and their Health and Human Performance department to make our programs dynamic and full of impact.
+Our counselors and staff are trained to beyond First Aid and CPR to provide trauma informed care as well.